forktheweb/testrepo/user-docs-cloud-mgmt-svc.md

 ```

 ## Releases
 The [MVaP architecture](https://github.com/cratekube/cratekube/blob/master/docs/Architecture.md) for CrateKube specifies that the [LifeCycle Service Atom Feeds](https://github.com/cratekube/lifecycle-service/blob/7d115fa0b2c5e8ebb0f5e7d91425498aec02d91c/src/test/resources/testapp.yml) are responsible for delegating upgrades to services.
 The user can decide when to upgrade by hitting an API call, and the `LifeCycle Service` will handle those upgrades.
-This service all bootstraps and initializes all CrateKube components for Kubernetes clusters.
+This service bootstraps and initializes all CrateKube components for the Kubernetes cluster.

+### Manual upgrades from released code
-If you wanted to upgrade services manually, our release publications are stored in the form of atom feeds:
+If you wanted to upgrade services manually because you are using a single microservice, our release publications are stored in the form of atom feeds:

 | Service | Atom Feed |
 | --- | --- |
 | cluster-mgmt-service | https://github.com/cratekube/cluster-mgmt-service/releases.atom |
 | cloud-mgmt-service | https://github.com/cratekube/cloud-mgmt-service/releases.atom |
 | lifecycle-service | https://github.com/cratekube/lifecycle-service/releases.atom |

+Service upgrades can be performed by pulling the latest from our upstream master to your fork, and merging in those changes locally.
+Then follow the steps listed in "Building locally with Docker" section of this document.